 How a Bankruptcy Attorney Can Help

 Getting the right help when you file for bankruptcy is crucial to its success, whether you file on your own, get a lawyer, or use a bankruptcy petition preparer.
-Consider seeking a consultation with an attorney to help you decide whether you need legal representation or can simply go it alone.
-Many bankruptcy attorneys offer initial consultations free of charge.
+Consider seeking a consultation with an experienced bankruptcy attorney near you to help you decide whether you need legal representation or can simply go it alone.